Search for flights from London to Dublin

 For most passengers, the answer to how to get to Dublin city centre from the airport is via the Dublin Express.
 Coaches are set up conveniently as they leave from just outside both terminals and stop at all of the main places in the city.
 Route 782 and 784 are the ones that you need to catch.

-If you wish to explore the surroundings of the city at your own pace, you can always rent a car in Barcelona with Opodo.
+If you wish to explore the surroundings of the city at your own pace, you can always rent a car in Dublin with Opodo.

 Dublin Airport’s services and facilities